 What is Atlassian Cloud Enterprise?
 Who gets the real benefit from it?
 Which are the scalation and security options?
 How to empower the products to get the most out of them?
 Is it really going to be positive for the productivity of your teams?... these are common questions people ask themself when standing in front of the dilemma to the cloud migration, and those are the topics we will be going over in this blog post.

 Atlassian Cloud Enterprise is available for Jira Software, Confluence, and Jira Service Management, where 95% of orders come from new customers and where current customers are every day choosing to transition to Cloud.

 One of the reasons Atlassian and DEISER customers opt for Cloud, specifically for Atlassian Cloud Enterprise, is the benefits of on-demand scalability; unlike local systems, Cloud offers enough resources to automatically scale and adapt to new users they are added.

 On the other hand, other Atlassian customers opt for Data Center, alleging that most of their product customizations and Atlassian Marketplace apps functionalities are unavailable in the Cloud.
 However, it is a matter of time Cloud will solve these pains: product customizations with Atlassian Forge and the Atlassian Marketplace apps functionalities matching them in the Cloud; it's already happening, as is the case with Projectrak and Exporter for Jira.

 The Atlassian Cloud Enterprise infrastructure is mainly designed to respond quickly to sudden and massive fluctuations in business environments.
 Let's go through it in detail:

-Atlassian Cloud offers four plans where Enterprise is the most advanced compared to the Free version, which is destined for small teams, the Standard plan for growing teams, then the Premium plan, which is designed for organizations with the need to scale and collaborate better, and finally, the Enterprise offering...
+Atlassian Cloud offers four plans where Enterprise is the most advanced compared to the Free version, which is destined for small teams, the Standard plan is for growing teams, then the Premium plan, which is designed for organizations with the need to scale and collaborate better, and finally, the Enterprise offering...

 The Atlassian Cloud Enterprise plan is designed for companies on a global scale, with specific security, compliance, and governance needs.